 Use Technology to Create Courses, Test Learning, and Track Progress

-When you’re creating a plan for how to train a new employee, using the power of technology and software is a must.
+When you’re creating a plan for training new employees, using the power of technology and software is a must.
 The below list covers the key things you can do with training software.

 Create and roll out courses